What is Ads.txt?

 You'll need to take this file and upload it to the root directory of your site so it's accessible when you visit this page of your site:

-You may need to get FTP access in order to upload a file to your root directory, so please check with your hosting company or your CMS's support portal.
+You may need to get File Transfer Protocol (FTP) access in order to upload a file to your root directory, so please check with your hosting company or your CMS's support portal.

 Squarespace sites don't allow for the direct upload of files to your root directory, but we came up with a custom solution for this that you can read about here.
 Please email firstname.lastname@example.org for help implementing this solution.